 Add the diced tofu…

 …and sliced green onions and celery leaves, and stir to combine.
+Adjust seasoning to taste.
 Cook for another minute, and remove from heat.

 Serve hot in deep bowls.

 - 4 cups all-purpose flour, plus 1/2 cup for dusting

 - 1 cup water

 In a large mixing bowl, add 4 cups flour, salt, and water, and using a wooden spoon, stir until combined and a dough is formed.
 Add more water if needed.